- Points to note

 Target Namespace for the microservice and response XML messages.

 For more details, refer to the respective section under in the Common Configurations page.

 Please refer to the Monitoring Configuration section in Common Configurations page.

 If enabled, files will be processed in the order based on the properties that follow.

-Process Files in Order Based On
+Process Files in Order Based On the last modified time

 Pattern Value Type

 Specify values based on which file names need to be processed in order.

 - Int: To order filenames based on the numbers specified in the filenames, then specify either Int or Long pattern value type depending on the range of numbers which will be matched against using the pattern specified in the CPS.
 See Figure 12.

 - Long: Similarly if the numbers in the filenames to be ordered fall under the range of Long data type, specify Long pattern value type instead of Int.